ziruichen11/ziruichen11.github.io/_pages/visualizations.md

   overlay_filter: 0.25
 ---

+Whether you are a layman or a fellow astrophysicist, if you find anything on this page interesting, please do not hesitate to reach out!
+I would love to discuss further with you!

 ## Entrainment of Molecular-Temperature Cloud in Galactic Winds

 The following series of videos show results from my cloud-crushing simulations.
 As a zeroth order approximation, you can think of these simulations as blowing wind to a piece of rock.
 Keep reading to find out why we would like to study this and what actually happens!